 Return to Cycling Page

-Bardney to Lincoln return on The Water Rail Way – 18 miles
+Bardney <reverse> Lincoln return on The Water Rail Way – 18 miles

-This is a return ride from Bardney to Lincoln, commencing opposite the Bardney Heritage Centre LN3 5UF.
-The route runs along the banks of the River Withern on the Water Rail Way with a stop in Lincoln at Oak House Cafe (or elsewhere) on Waterside South, for a cuppa and comfort break.
-The return journey is cycling east along the same track back to our starting point.
+This is a return ride from Bardney to Lincoln (or reverse), commencing opposite the Bardney Heritage Centre LN3 5UF (or from Waterside South).
+The route runs along the banks of the River Withern on the Water Rail Way with a stop in Lincoln at Oak House Cafe on Waterside South or the Heritage Centre, if starting from Lincoln.
+The return journey is cycling back along the same track to our starting point.

 The Bardney Heritage Centre has its own cafe diner called “The Bardney Fryer”.
 This is a modified railway carriage on Platform 1, where they prepare meals for centre visitors between 12noon and 2pm.
-Those keen to eat at lunch time should return before they stop cooking.
-Please note, to avoid dissappointment, Fish and Chip meals are best be pre-ordered.
+Those keen to eat at lunch time should arive before they stop cooking.
+Please note, to avoid disappointment, Fish and Chip meals are best be pre-ordered.

-Parking is available on Station Road Bardney or at The Heritage Centre, but please ask first.
+Parking is available off Waterside South or on Station Road in Bardney.
+If parking at The Heritage Centre, please ask at the centre.